-The value score for each security is calculated by combining the z-scores of three valuation descriptors, Forward Price to Earnings, Enterprise Value/Operating Cash Flows (EV/CFO) and Price to Book Value.
+The value score for each security is calculated by combining the z-scores of three valuation descriptors, Forward Price to Earnings, Enterprise Value/Operating Cash Flows (EV/CFO) and Price to Book Value, based on the security's GICS Sector.
 A given variable z-score for a security is calculated using the mean and standard deviation of the inverse of the corresponding variable computed within the MSCI Parent Index.
-EV/CFO is used for all securities outside "Financials" (Sector "40" of the GICS® classification).
+Forward Price to Earnings, Enterprise Value/ Operating Cash Flows and Price to Book are the variables used for all securities except for those classified in the Financials or Real Estate Sector.
+For securities classified in the Real Estate Sector, Enterprise Value/ Operating Cash Flow is used.
+For securities classified in the Real Estate Sector, Enterprise Value/ Operating Cash Flow is used.
 After calculating component variable z-scores, a composite z-score for each security is computed by taking an equal-weighted average of the component z-scores.
 A sector-relative score is then derived from the composite value z-score by standardizing the latter within each sector and winsorizing at +/- 3.